RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > This requires the `ghostinj.dll` to be installed!

+Supports: Linux32 | LINUX64

+> [!NOTE]
+> This currently does nothing since all fixes were added to Garry's Mod itself.

 ## precachefix
 This module removes the host error when the model or generic precache stringtable overflows.
 Instead it will throw a warning.

 If these stringtables overflow, expect the models that failed to precache to be an error.

+Supports: Linux32 | LINUX64

 ### Hooks